 - Do 10 to 12 reps on each side.

-8. Leg extension with resistance band
+8. Leg press with resistance band

 - Lie on your back.
 Bending your right leg to your chest, hold a resistance band tightly in both hands and place your foot in the center of the loop.